-1. The global Forex market trades over $6.5 trillion per day, making it the largest financial market in the world by quite some distance.
-The closest financial market – which happens to be stocks – trades at around 200 billion per day.
+1. The global Forex market trades over $7.5 trillion per day, and is the largest financial market in the world.
+The closest financial market, the stock market, trades at around 200 billion per day.

 3. Forex trading functions through the basic exchange of currency pairs.
-In the most simple terms, a trader buys one currency and sells another simultaneously.
+A trader buys one currency and sells another simultaneously.
 These pairs could be EUR/USD or GBP/JPY, with the first currency referred to as the base currency and the second as the quote currency.

 4. Leverage is a key aspect of Forex trading that enables traders to manage bigger positions using a smaller capital base.
-But with this comes a double-edged sword: while it can magnify profits, it can also increase losses, making risk management an essential part of your strategy and mindset.
+Leverage is considered a double-edged sword: while it can magnify profits, it can increase losses, as such risk management is an essential part of your strategy and mindset.

 5. Market sentiments in Forex trading are heavily influenced by general economic indicators and news releases.
 Traders rely on metrics such as interest rates, GDP growth rates, employment data, and central bank updates to make calculated trading decisions with their trades.